Minderoo-OceanOmics-Centre-UWA/OceanOmics-OceanGenomes-Draft-Genomes/docs/usage.md

 ### `-c`

 Specify the path to a specific config file (this is a core Nextflow command).
-See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.
+Use this for infrastructure and executor settings, not pipeline parameters.
+See the [Nextflow config documentation](https://www.nextflow.io/docs/latest/config.html) for more information.

 ## Custom configuration

 ### Resource requests

 Whilst the default requirements set within the pipeline will hopefully work for most people and with most input data, you may find that you want to customise the compute resources that the pipeline requests.
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the pipeline steps, if the job exits with any of the error codes specified [here](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L18) it will automatically be resubmitted with higher resources request (2 x original, then 3 x original).
-If it still fails after the third attempt then the pipeline execution is stopped.
+For many pipeline steps, failed jobs are automatically retried with higher resource requests according to the retry settings in [`conf/base.config`](../conf/base.config).
+If a step still fails after the configured retries, the pipeline execution is stopped.

-To change the resource requests, please see the [max resources](https://nf-co.re/docs/usage/configuration#max-resources) and [tuning workflow resources](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources) section of the nf-core website.
+To change resource requests, provide a custom Nextflow config with `-c` and override the relevant `process` selectors or labels.

 ### Custom Containers

-In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
-By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
-However, in some cases the pipeline specified version maybe out of date.
+In some cases, you may wish to change the container or conda environment used by a pipeline step for a particular tool.
+Many modules use containers and software from the [BioContainers](https://biocontainers.pro/) or [Bioconda](https://bioconda.github.io/) projects.
+However, in some cases the pipeline-specified version may be out of date.

-To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.
+To use a different container from the default container or conda environment specified in the pipeline, override the relevant process settings in a custom Nextflow config.

 ### Custom Tool Arguments

-A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.
+A pipeline might not always support every possible argument or option of a particular tool used in the workflow.
+Where modules expose `ext.args` or similar settings, you can provide additional arguments via a custom Nextflow config.

-To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.

-### nf-core/configs

-In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core pipelines regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
-Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
-You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.
+See the local [`conf/modules.config`](../conf/modules.config) file for module-specific argument hooks already used by this pipeline.

 See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.

-If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack) on the [`#configs` channel](https://nfcore.slack.com/channels/configs).

 ## Running in the background